vtex-apps/store-components/react/components/ProductPrice/README.md

 ## Usage

-You can use in your code like a React component with the jsx tag: `<ProductPrice />`.
+You can use it in your code like a React component with the jsx tag: `<ProductPrice />`.

 ```js
 <ProductPrice